La-Lojban/lojban.pw/data/pages/en/resources/guaspi/grammar.md

 Tones `-' and `=' join adjacent words of a compound phrase predicate.
 Tones `|' and `!' start a sub-phrase of the current phrase.
 Tone `^' closes the current sub-phrase and starts a new one, part of the same containing phrase.
 Tone `/' closes a sub-phrase and resumes the predicate of the containing phrase, if among its prefixes, or otherwise starts a new phrase at the higher level.
 Distinctions within these tone classes are important later but do not affect the grammar.

-A sentence start prefix with up-down tone such as _``^:i''_ is automatically at root level. _``fi''_ jumps to the root level or one or two levels lower without ending the sentence, depending on its tone selected from `!', `^' or `/', as if an imaginary level 1 word preceeded it.
-If a word is supposed to be more than one level higher (closer to the root) than the previous one but _``fi''_ does not apply, you use _``fu''_ to raise the level count by two to four depending on its tone, selected from `!', `^' or `/' respectively.
-You can repeat _``fu''_ for even higher levels, but this is rarely necessary since from level 7 or less you can reach any level from 0 (root) to 8 in one jump.
+A sentence start prefix with up-down tone such as _^:i_ is automatically at root level. _fi_ jumps to the root level or one or two levels lower without ending the sentence, depending on its tone selected from `!', `^' or `/', as if an imaginary level 1 word preceeded it.
+If a word is supposed to be more than one level higher (closer to the root) than the previous one but _fi_ does not apply, you use _fu_ to raise the level count by two to four depending on its tone, selected from `!', `^' or `/' respectively.
+You can repeat _fu_ for even higher levels, but this is rarely necessary since from level 7 or less you can reach any level from 0 (root) to 8 in one jump.
 On the level-shifting prefixes the tone `-' usually can substitute for `^', except after a foreign word, name or digit, where the prefix tends to get included in the previous structure.

-Sentence start words like _``:i''_ and other prefix words like _``se''_ or _``vu''_ come before and at the same level as the predicate of their phrase.
+Sentence start words like _:i_ and other prefix words like _se_ or _vu_ come before and at the same level as the predicate of their phrase.
 The predicate normally has compounding (high even) tone unless some of its arguments precede it, and the linked predicate is considered to be a compound word with the prefix, whether or not arguments come between them.
 There may be several prefixes in a row before the predicate, all at the same level and linked in sequence.
 The one closest to the predicate has effect first.

 As befits a grammatical element, the tone of a word implies what kind of structure is attaching.
 In particular, the third tone, down-up, `|', is specifically for the very common case of putting a subordinate clause one level down from the previous word.